mvillafuertem/scala-1/topics/syntax/underscore.md

 confusing symbolic operator whose purpose is unclear, we should see it very consistently as a way of indicating the _unspecified_.

-The rest of this lesson cover the variety of contexts in which underscores may appear in Scala source code.
+The rest of this lesson covers the variety of contexts in which underscores may appear in Scala source code.
 Understanding all these concepts may not make sense to everyone yet, but should provide hints about where to look to try to understand them better.